klemense1/klemense1/README.md

 #  Hello there! 👋

-#### I'm a software engineer working on autonomous vehicles from Munich, Germany.
+#### I'm a software engineer working on autonomous vehicles located in Munich, Germany.

 ##### BIO